 Introduction to VI Editor in Unix

-VI Editor is a kind of text editor that is available in the UNIX operating system, and it is basically the default editor that comes with the UNIX operating system, which is used to create a new file or editing an existing file, and offering rich user-friendly features, which are available in almost all the UNIX distribution systems.
-The capabilities incorporated into the tool which opens the door to the endless possibilities used to edit a file, renders the tool a unique position among all the editors, including pico, nano, vile, in UNIX, is termed as VI Editor in the UNIX operating system.
+VI Editor is a kind of text editor that is available in the UNIX operating system, and it is the default editor that comes with the UNIX operating system, which is used to create a new file or editing an existing file and offering rich, user-friendly features, which are available in almost all the UNIX distribution systems.
+The capabilities incorporated into the tool, which opens the door to the endless possibilities used to edit a file, renders the tool a unique position among all the editors, including pico, nano, vile, in UNIX, is termed as VI Editor in the UNIX operating system.

 Modes of VI Editor in Unix

-To have an easy working experience with the VI editor we need to have some understanding about different modes of operations of the VI editor.
+To have an easy working experience with the VI editor, we need to understand the different modes of operations of the VI editor.

 They are divided into three main parts:

 - Insert Mode

 - Escape Mode